 Tens of thousands of people turned out for the first Sound On Sound music festival.

-It was a chance to see some of the biggest acts take the stage in Bridgeport, but what sounded like an amazing experience fell short for some fans.
+It was a chance to see some of the biggest acts take the stage in Bridgeport.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

 “In theory, it was a great festival.
-In reality, it was not worth $600,” SaraLyn Wright of Middletown explained.
+In reality, it was not worth $600,” said Saralyn Wright, of Middletown.

 Those included long lines to get food and drinks, horrible traffic trying to leave, and difficulty just trying to walk around.

-“By 4 p.m., It didn't feel safe anymore.
-There were so many people and everybody was just so crowded in there.
-I honestly, at that point, looked at my friends and said, ‘They totally oversold this’,” continued Wright.
+“So by 4 p.m., it didn't feel safe anymore.
+There were so many people.
+And everybody was just so crowded in there.
+I honestly at that point looked at my friends and said they totally oversold this,” said Wright.